 The Language of humanity Workshop

-Cut through the noise of what people and society expect you to be.
+Cut through the noise of what people expect you to be.

 Who do you believe you are?
-Has your sense of self, your story, been imposed onto you by others?
+Has your sense of self, your story, been written by the expectations and beliefs of people, society, and culture?

-The Language of Humanity workshop will help you not only recognize false stories but learn to detach from them.
-You will practice prioritizing your supreme humanity.
+The Language of Humanity workshop will help you not only recognize false stories but also learn to detach from them.

 Unique works of art will serve as prompts to guide the process of discovery.